Mohamd-Alawbathani/linux-user-management/lesson-02-users-groups/2A/notes.md

 ---

-## 3. Viewing Password Status
+## 3. Checking Password Status

-I checked the current password status for the user.
+I checked the current password status of the user.

 ### Command